wraithgar/spawk/README.md

 event, instead of the normal `spawn` event.
 The interceptor will not emit the `exit` or `close` events in this case, nor will it set up any stdio objects.
-This can be combined with `interceptor.delay` to delay this error, or this can be combined with `interceptor.exitOnSignal` to erroring when the given signal is received (replicating a process that can not be killed).
+This can be combined with `interceptor.delay` to delay this error, or with `interceptor.exitOnSignal` to error when the given signal is received (replicating a process that can not be killed).